doherty100/azuresandbox/terraform-azurerm-vm-windows/README.md

 ## Overview

-This quick start implements a dedicated Windows Server virtual machine which can be used as a jump box, admin workstation, web server, application server or database server.
+This quick start implements a dedicated Windows Server virtual machine connected to the dedicated spoke virtual network which can be used as a jump box, admin workstation, web server, application server or database server.
 The following quick starts must be deployed first before starting:

 * [terraform-azurerm-vnet-hub](../terraform-azurerm-vnet-hub)
 * [terraform-azurerm-vnet-spoke](../terraform-azurerm-vnet-spoke)